 It is not only illegal to drive intoxicated, but also to lend your vehicle to someone who is intoxicated.
 Doing so knowingly may lead to a conviction for aiding and abetting drunk driving or aiding and abetting aggravated drunk driving.

-All alcohol interlock blood tests are registered and saved.
+All alcohol interlock breath tests are registered and saved.
 A failed breath test leads to a revoked driver's licence

 The conditional period is one or two years, depending on what led to the application.
 The penalty, that is, the fine or prison sentence, is not affected by this, but is carried out as usual.